mcosovic/JuliaGrid.jl/docs/src/manual/dcOptimalPowerFlow.md

 nothing # hide
 ```

-After these operations, the remaining voltage angle difference constraints can be displayed as follows:
+After these operations, the remaining voltage angle difference constraints can be displayed:
 ```@repl dcopf
 print(system.branch.label, analysis.method.constraint.voltage.angle)
 ```

 !!! note "Info"
-    In the event that a user deletes a constraint and subsequently executes a function that updates bus, branch, or generator parameters, and if the deleted constraint is affected by these functions, JuliaGrid will automatically reinstate that constraint.
+    If a user deletes a constraint and then runs a function that updates bus, branch, or generator parameters, JuliaGrid will automatically restore the constraint when the update affects it.

 ---

 ## [Objective Function](@id DCObjectiveFunctionManual)
 The objective of the DC optimal power flow is constructed using polynomial and piecewise linear cost functions of the generators, which are defined using the [`cost!`](@ref cost!) functions.
 Only polynomial cost functions of up to the second degree are included in the objective.
 Specifically, if a higher-degree polynomial is provided, JuliaGrid will discard all terms beyond the second degree and still include the resulting truncated polynomial in the objective function.

-In the provided example, the objective function that needs to be minimized to obtain the optimal values of the active power outputs of the generators and the bus voltage angles is as follows:
+In the provided example, the objective function minimized to obtain the optimal values is:
 ```@repl dcopf
 JuMP.objective_function(analysis.method.jump)
 ```